Didier Deschamps: Club career

-In 1994, Deschamps joined Italian club Juventus, with whom he won three Serie A titles, one Coppa Italia, two Supercoppa Italiana, as well as his second Champions League title, a UEFA Super Cup, and an Intercontinental Cup in 1996; he also reached two more Champions League finals in his next two seasons, and a UEFA Cup final in 1995.
+In 1994, Deschamps joined Italian club Juventus, with whom he won three Serie A titles, one Coppa Italia, two Supercoppa Italiana, as well as his second Champions League title, a UEFA Super Cup, and an Intercontinental Cup in 1996.
+He also reached two more Champions League finals in his next two seasons, and a UEFA Cup final in 1995.
 After his spell with Juventus, Deschamps spent a season in England with Chelsea, winning the FA Cup, and scoring once against Hertha BSC in the Champions League.
-He finished his playing career in Spain, spending a season with Valencia, helping them to the 2001 UEFA Champions League final, but he remained on the bench as they lost to Bayern Munich.
-He then retired in the middle of 2001, only 32 years old.
+He finished his playing career in Spain, spending a season with Valencia, helping them to the 2001 UEFA Champions League final, but remained on the bench as they lost to Bayern Munich.
+He then retired in the middle of 2001, at 32 years old.

 International career

 Receiving his first international call-up from Michel Platini on 29 April 1989 against Yugoslavia, Deschamps started his international career in what was a dark time for the France national team as they failed to qualify for the World Cup in both 1990 and 1994, also suffering a first-round elimination at UEFA Euro 1992.

 When new team coach Aimé Jacquet began to rebuild the team for Euro 96, he initially selected Manchester United star Eric Cantona as captain.
 After Cantona earned a year-long suspension in January 1995, the make-up of the team changed dramatically, with veterans Cantona, Jean-Pierre Papin, and David Ginola being dropped in favour of younger players such as Zinedine Zidane.
 Deschamps, as one of the few remaining veterans, was chosen to lead what would later be called the "Golden Generation".
-He first captained France in 1996 in a friendly match against Germany as a warmup for Euro 96.
+He first captained France in 1996 in a friendly match against Germany as a warm-up for Euro 96.
 During that tournament, held in England, he led them all the way to the semi-finals, their best finish in an international tournament since the 1986 World Cup.